Implicit State Estimation via Video Replanning: Approach

 \PCRevision{ Concretely, our video replanning framework maintains two test-time buffers: one for failed interactions and another for failed plans.
-At each round, it estimates hidden parameters from failed interactions, then generates new candidate plans guided by this estimation (Section~\ref{sec:method:planner}).
+At each round, it \ICLRRevision{maintains an internal latent embedding that is updated based on observed failures}, then generates new candidate plans guided by this \ICLRRevision{latent embedding} (Section~\ref{sec:method:planner}).
 A rejection strategy (Section~\ref{sec:method:rejection_module}) selects the plan most different from past failures.
 The chosen plan is then converted into executable actions via an Action Module (Section~\ref{sec:method:action_module}), which can be instantiated with inverse dynamics models, goal-conditioned policies, or trajectory-tracking controllers.
-In our implementation, we adopt the training-free point-tracking method from AVDC~\cite{ko2024learning}.
-For extensive details of each component, please refer to \Cref{sec:apdx:method}. }
+In our implementation, we adopt the training-free point-tracking method from AVDC~\cite{ko2024learning}. \Cref{sec:apdx:method} shows extensive details of each component. }